So you’ve found yourself saying, “Help! My dryer won’t start!”

 If you have exhausted these troubleshooting tips and the dryer still won’t turn on, your motor may have a problem, or it could be another complex issue.
 Enlist the help of the professional appliance repair technicians at your local Mr. Appliance.
 Our hard workers have the experience and qualifications needed for effective dryer repairs.

 Don’t wonder Why won’t my dryer start? for too long.
 Get the reliable help you need from Mr. Appliance.
 Our friendly and professional technicians will resolve your dryer problem right away.
-Call us at 888-898-5597 or schedule service online.
+Call us or schedule service online.

 Does your circuit breaker trip frequently?
 Let Mr. Electric upgrade your electrical panel.
 Like Mr. Appliance, Mr. Electric is part of the Neighbourly family of home services experts, so you can trust your local Mr. Electric to deliver top-notch service.